The selection function of the Gaia DR3 open cluster census: Cluster injection and retrieval strategy

-With the available methods, for each simulated cluster, the HEALPix level five pixel (in Galactic coordinates) of \emph{Gaia} DR3 data containing it was loaded, in addition to the neighbouring eight pixels around it -- creating a 3$\times$3 dataset of nine level five pixels to analyse with the clustering algorithm used by HR23, HDBSCAN \citep{HDBSCAN_original_paper,McInnes2017}.
-As in HR23, each dataset's positions and proper motions were then transformed to a bespoke spherical coordinate system centred on its central pixel, minimizing coordinate distortions in position or proper motion data.
-The positions, proper motions, and parallaxes of each dataset were rescaled into an arbitrary clustering dataset, where where each of the five dimensions of the data has zero median and unit interquartile range to help improve clustering \citep[a step taken by HR23 and various other works, e.g.][given that clustering algorithms do not understand units]{Castro-GinardJordi_2018}.
-As in HR23, HDBSCAN was ran with its minimum number of samples parameter fixed to 10, and with the minimum cluster size $m_\text{clSize}$ at four different values -- 10, 20, 40, and 80.
+With the available methods, for each simulated cluster, the HEALPix level five pixel (in Galactic coordinates) of \emph{Gaia} DR3 data containing said cluster was loaded, in addition to the neighbouring eight pixels around it -- creating a 3$\times$3 dataset of nine level-five pixels to analyse with HR23's cluster-detection pipeline.
+As in HR23, each dataset's positions and proper motions were then transformed to a bespoke spherical coordinate system centred on its central pixel, minimising coordinate distortions in position or proper-motion data.
+The positions, proper motions, and parallaxes of each dataset were re-scaled into an arbitrary clustering dataset, where each of the five dimensions of the data has a zero median and unit-interquartile range to help improve clustering \citep[a step taken by HR23 and various other works, e.g.][given that clustering algorithms do not understand units]{Castro-GinardJordi_2018}.
+As in HR23, HDBSCAN was run with its minimum-number-of-samples parameter fixed at 10, and with the minimum cluster size, $m_\text{clSize}$, at four different values: 10, 20, 40, and 80.
 Notably, unlike in Paper I, we chose to inject and retrieve just one cluster at a time into each clustering field, ensuring that simulated clusters can never overlap within clustering fields and preventing `self-contamination' of our data -- an issue more prevalent at the lower distances considered in this study than in Paper~I.

-HR23 also included clustering runs at HEALPix level two and in Cartesian coordinates aimed at better detecting the full extent of nearby clusters, as some close clusters (such as the Hyades) are significantly larger than a single HEALPix level five pixel.
-In this work, we only performed injection and retrievals at HEALPix level five, as HR24 is likely to be 100\% complete within the range of which HEALPix level two or Cartesian clustering runs were used (see HR24 Sect.~5.1).
+In HR23, they also included clustering runs at HEALPix level two and in Cartesian coordinates aimed at better detecting the full extent of nearby clusters, as some close clusters (such as the Hyades) are significantly larger than a single HEALPix level-five pixel.
+In this work, we only performed injection and retrievals at HEALPix level five, as HR24 is likely to be 100\% complete within the range where HEALPix level two or Cartesian clustering runs were used (see HR24, Sect.~5.1).
 Hence, the present work only injects clusters at a minimum distance of 500~pc for reasons of simplicity, which is the minimum valid distance of our selection function.